-Step 1: If academically related, communicate with the appropriate instructor, Program Director and School Dean.
+Step 1: If academically related, communicate with the appropriate instructor, Program Director.
 Faculty member will meet with the student to discuss the issue.
-If compliant is non-academic related, communicate with Student Services department.
+If complaint is non-academic related, communicate with Student Services department.
 If student feels the issue remains unresolved proceed to Step 2.